argoproj/argo-rollouts/docs/features/traffic-management/traefik.md

 ## How to integrate TraefikService with Argo Rollouts using it as traffic mirror

-Firstly, we also need to create the TraefikService object but using its ability for traffic mirroring.
+First, we also need to create the TraefikService object but using its ability for traffic mirroring.

 ```yaml
 apiVersion: traefik.containo.us/v1alpha1